HTTPArchive/almanac.httparchive.org/src/content/en/2019/cms.md

 As it stands now, only 1.27% of mobile CMS homepages get a perfect score of 100%.
 Of the top CMSs, Wix takes the lead by having the highest median Accessibility score on its mobile pages.
 Overall, these figures are dismal when you consider how many websites (how much of the web that is powered by CMSs) are inaccessible to a significant segment of our population.
 As much as digital experiences impact so many aspects of our lives, this should be a mandate to encourage us to *build* accessible web experiences from the start, and to continue the work of making the web an inclusive space.

-## Conclusions
+## CMS Innovation

 While we've taken a snapshot of the current landscape of the CMS ecosystem, the space is evolving.
 In efforts to address performance and user experience shortcomings, we're seeing experimental frameworks being integrated with the CMS infrastructure in both coupled and decoupled/ headless instances.
-Libraries and frameworks such as AMP, React.js, and its derivatives like Gatsby.js and Next.js, and Vue.js derivative Nuxt.js are making slight marks of adoption .
+Libraries and frameworks such as React.js, its derivatives like Gatsby.js and Next.js, and Vue.js derivative Nuxt.js are making slight marks of adoption.

+(Insert chart)

 We also see hosting providers and agencies offering Digital Experience Platforms (DXP) as holistic solutions using CMSs and other integrated technologies as a toolbox for enterprise customer-focused strategies.
 These innovations show an effort to create turn-key CMS-based solutions that make it possible, simple, and easy by default for the users (and their end users) to get the best UX when creating and consuming the content of these platforms.
 The aim: good performance by default, feature richness, and excellent hosting environments.

+## Conclusions

 The CMS space is of paramount importance.
 The large portion of the web these applications power, the critical mass of users both creating and encountering its pages on a variety of devices and connections should not be trivialized.
 We hope this chapter and the others found in the HTTP Archive Web Almanac inspires more research and innovation to help make the space better.
 Deep investigations would provide us better context about the strengths, weaknesses, and opportunities these platforms provide the web as a whole.
 Content management systems can make an impact on preserving the integrity of the open web.
 Let's keep moving them forward.